JDSherbert/Audio-File-Guide/README.md

 -----------------------------------------------------------------------

-## 🛻 Software Audio File Requirements
+## 📻 Software Audio File Requirements
-Certain software only supports certain audio file types.
+Certain software only supports usage of certain audio file types.
 Here are the files I'd recommend using with each software.

 | Software | Supported Files |